FrankLhota56/fortran66-flex/README.md

 # Fortran 66 Flex Grammar

-Most compiler development tools, such as Lex and Yacc, are geared for Pascal / C derived languages, and are hard to use on older languages.
+The legacy compiler development tools Lex and Yacc are geared for Pascal / C derived languages, and are hard to use on first generation languages.
 In particular, it was frequently noted that it is extremely difficult to write a Lex grammar for Fortran 66.
 This project proves that such a Lex grammar is possible.
 It provides a [Flex](https://ftp.gnu.org/old-gnu/Manuals/flex-2.5.4/html_mono/flex.html) grammer for Fortran 66.
 Flex is a GNU version of lex, with some helpful improvements.
 This grammar also works for flex run in original lex compatibility mode, and in POSIX lex compatability mode.

 Run the command `make help` for building tests for this grammar.